qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 !!! warning "Experimental feature"
     This feature is in an experimental state.
 Use with caution since this feature may change in the future.

-Administrators often want to control application access based different policies and attributes.
-To handle this type of access control, Qlik Associative Engine supports [Attribute-Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control).
-This lets you control access to application resources based on a set of attributes rather than static user roles or other static attributes.
+Administrators often want to control access to their applications based different policies and attributes rather than static user roles.
+To handle this type of access control, Qlik Associative Engine supports [Attribute-Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control), which lets you control application access through attribute-based rules.

 ## Rules